danbev/learning-ai/notes/lora.md

 matrix into two smaller matrices.
 We can reconstruct the original matrix by multiplying the two smaller matrices together.

+But one thing to note is that the `rank` is a parameter LoRA and is something that we can set ourselves, whereas in linear algebra this is something that is a property of the matrix based on its element and this is fixed.
+This confused me a lot initially as I was thinking about the rank as in the linear algebra definition of rank.
+But the rank in LoRA is something that we can set ourselves.
+We can think of the original matrix as a recipe for making a "fancy" dish.
+It contains a lot of ingredients and steps.
+With the rank in LoRA we are saying that we still want to make the same dish but we will use fewer ingredients and steps.
+The number of ingredients and steps is the rank in LoRA.

 So, now imagine that matrix W above is our weight matrix in a neural network.
 This would be a lot larger in a neural network, but the concepts still applies.
 We can decompose this matrix into two smaller matrices A and B.